Doctorate of Occupational Therapy (OTD) Degree

 Los Angeles, CA 90089-0911

-- Request three letters of recommendation from among professors, practitioners, or other professionals familiar with your capabilities and achievements, utilizing the process provided called “Evaluations” in the online application.
+- Three letters of recommendation from among professors, practitioners, or other professionals familiar with your capabilities and achievements, utilizing the process provided called “Evaluations” in the online application.
 It includes a form to be completed as well as uploading a personalized letter.
 Writers may also send forms and letters directly to the Division at the following address:

 USC Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy